maxzod/lighthouse/README.md

 # **`Lighthouse 🔥`**

-# CLI package to help you but restarting app automatically when a file changes in the project directory
+# CLI package to help you build dart apps by restarting the app automatically when a file changes in the project directory

 # installation